laanwj/adlmidi/README.md

      Miles four-op set requires the maximum of numcards*6.
 ```

-`adlseq` works the same way and currently needs a dummy file argument, then optional
+`adlseq`, the ALSA midi backend, works the same way and currently needs a dummy
-switches, then the bank,
+file argument, then optional switches, then the bank,

 ```bash
 adlseq dummy -fp -emu=vintage 64